 Students who complete the Cybersecurity and Computer Networks curriculum requirements earn an Associate in Applied Science degree.

-BSC Cybersecurity and Computer Networks students can enhance their degree by obtaining industry-standard certification including A+, Linux+, Network+, Server+, Security+, CCENT, CCNA Routing & Switching, CCNA Cyber Ops, MCSA, MCSE, and CEH.
+BSC Cybersecurity and Computer Networks students can enhance their degree by obtaining industry-standard certification including A+, Linux+, Network+, Server+, Security+, CySA+, CCNA Routing & Switching, CCNA Cyber Ops, and CEH.

-Upon completion of the program, students are prepared to work in Information Technology (IT) departments for various businesses and organizations.
-It is an opportune time to be involved in the IT industry, as research shows IT-related jobs have seen three times the nation's job growth over the past decade.
-In North Dakota, there is estimated to be a 45% increase for IT-related occupations by the year 2022, making it one of the fastest-growing job sectors in the state.
+Upon completion of the program, students are prepared to work in Information Technology & Cybersecurity departments for countless organizations.
+It is an opportune time to be involved in the industry, as research shows nationwide, millions of IT and Cyber positions go unfilled due to lack of qualified applicants.

 Career opportunities: Computer Technician, Computer Operator, Computer Support Specialist, Help Desk Support, Information Security Analyst, Network Security Analyst, Systems Administrator, Security Administrator, Network Administrator, and Data Security Administrator.